FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 </button>
 ```

-Validating the entire form is simple with Angular!
-We simply check the `arrivalForm`
-template variable we assigned earlier!
-Angular magically adds an updates this object with information
-about our form as the user modifies the inputs!
+ Angular magically adds an updates this object with information about our form as the user modifies the inputs!

 ---

-#Computed Properties
+# Computed Properties

 To check the value of the select menu we'll use a Computed Property.
 Inside of your Component Class declare the following method: